discretize/discretize-guides/fractals/aetherblade/index.md

   ]
 ---

-## Start (Water tunnel) <Item id="50082" disableText/>
+## Start (water tunnel) <Item id="50082" disableText/>

 <Grid>
 <GridItem sm="8">

-You can stack <Effect name="Stealth"/> before entering the water to cheat the exploding mines.
+You can stack <Effect name="Stealth"/> before entering the water to avoid that the mines explode.
 Clear the group of _Elite Aetherblades_ to open the door.

 <Tabs>
 <Tab specialization="thief">